Is mining a safe profession?

 Australian mining companies invest heavily in training and certification offering frequent opportunities to upskill, on and off site.
 The industry has one of the youngest and most highly skilled workforces in Australia.

-We need to reach out and increase the level of awareness about the new careers that are on offer in mining resulting from technological change – for both the development of the next generation of miners as well as re-skilling our current workforce into the jobs of the future.
+The MCA is working hard to connect with more young people and increase the level of awareness about the new careers in mining resulting from technological change – for both the development of the next generation of miners as well as re-skilling our current workforce into the jobs of the future.

 To meet this challenge, the Australian minerals industry spends more on training per employee than most industry sectors (5.5 per cent of payroll), including more than $50 million of direct investment in higher education over the past decade.